Gradient-based Algorithms for Convex Discrete Optimization via Simulation: Introduction

-We differentiate our simulation algorithms to two classes.
-One class is the \textit{Zero-order Algorithm}, for which the simulation is a black-box and one run of simulation can only provide an evaluation of a single decision variable.
-The other class is the \textit{First-order Algorithm}, for which the neighboring decision variables can be simultaneously evaluated (possibly with bias) within a single simulation run for a given decision variable.
-We develop simulation algorithms with PGS guarantee as a major focus, but we also provide algorithms with PCS-IZ guarantee for cases when the indifference zone (IZ) parameter is known.
+We categorize our simulation-optimization algorithms to two classes.
+One class is the \textit{Zeroth-order Algorithm}, for which the simulation is a black-box and one run of simulation can only provide an evaluation of a single decision.
+The other class is the \textit{First-order Algorithm}, for which the neighboring choices of decision variables can be simultaneously evaluated (possibly \reviseee{results in a biased finite difference gradient estimator}) within a single simulation run for a given choice of decision variables.
+We develop simulation-optimization algorithms with the PGS guarantee as a major focus, but we also provide algorithms with the PCS-IZ guarantee for cases when the indifference zone (IZ) parameter is known.
 See \cite{hong2020review} for detailed discussions on the PCS-IZ guarantee.
 We summarize our results in Table \ref{tab:results}, where algorithm performance is demonstrated by the expected simulation cost.
-In this table, we omit terms in the expected simulation cost that do not depend on the failing probability $\delta$.
+In this table, we omit terms in the expected simulation cost that do not depend on the failing probability $\delta$, i.e., the probability that the solution does not satisfy the specified precision.
 Therefore, when $\delta$ is very small, the dominating term in the expected computation cost is what we list in Table \ref{tab:results}.
 This comparison scheme is also considered in~\citet{kaufmann2016complexity}.
 That being said, we provide all terms in the upper bounds for expected simulation costs in corresponding theorems.